waggle-sensor/spring2025/README.md

 ✔️ **The output CSVs from this program are already in the format required by `captionResearchProject`, making them directly compatible for evaluation.**

-This tool is portable, easy to run on GPU nodes, and optimized for batch processing.

 ---

 ## 🧪 Status

 Both tools are functional and were used in real evaluation pipelines.
-You may need to adjust image paths, model names, or mounts depending on your system or cluster setup.
+You may need to adjust image paths, model names, or mounts depending on your system setup.

----

-## 📝 Contact

-For more information, reach out to the repository maintainer or collaborators listed in the individual project folders.